tetrotibo/MLX-Python-Guide-to-the-Galaxy/README.md

 This guide exists because the Python MLX binding has almost no documentation and many students hit the same walls.
-Everything here is based on my original research and experimentation done during the development of A-MAZE-ING.
+Everything here is based on my original research and experimentation done during the development of A-Maze-ing.

 The goal is not to hand you ready-made solutions - it is to save you the days of searching that should not be necessary just to open a window and draw a pixel.
-This is the guide that would have been useful as I started developing the visualizer for A-MAZE-ING: enough to get unstuck, not enough to skip the discovery.
+This is the guide that would have been useful as I started developing the visualizer for A-Maze-ing: enough to get unstuck, not enough to skip the discovery.
 The progressive understanding of how MLX works, and the moment where everything falls into place, is yours to experience.